myreceiptt/nota-markdown/archived-oioi/2025/12/20251218-evergreen-standard.md

 ## 9. Summary

 - This README is the **contract** and **toolbox** for EVERGREEN maintenance.
-- When provided, ChatGPT must:
+- When provided, the AI assistant (ie, ChatGPT, CODEX) must:

   - work repo-by-repo,
   - apply Monthly / Quarterly rules,